tensorflow/tensorflow/tensorflow/contrib/ignite/README.md

-The simplest way to try Ignite Dataset is to run a [Docker](https://www.docker.com/) container with Apache Ignite and loaded [MNIST](http://yann.lecun.com/exdb/mnist/) data and after start interruct with it using Ignite Dataset.
+The simplest way to try Ignite Dataset is to run a [Docker](https://www.docker.com/) container with Apache Ignite and loaded [MNIST](http://yann.lecun.com/exdb/mnist/) data and after start interrupt with it using Ignite Dataset.
 Such container is available on Docker Hub:
 [dmitrievanthony/ignite-with-mnist](https://hub.docker.com/r/dmitrievanthony/ignite-with-mnist/).
 You need to start this container on your machine: